julien777z/typed-redis/README.md

 ### Create Model

-Using your `Store` object created earlier, pass it into your Pydantic classes by inheritting from it.
+Using your `Store` object created earlier, inherit from it and set a `model_name` class argument to prefix your Redis keys.
 Annotate one field as the primary key using `PrimaryRedisKey`.
 The Redis key is derived using the model name and field value.

 `user.py`